 - 1 tsp curcuma powder (optional)

-- Fry the onion and garlic for 5 minutes.
-Then pour in the beef stock (and the remaining juices from the pork roast if you are serving this sauce with freshly baked roast).
+Fry the onion and garlic for 5 minutes.
+Then pour in the beef stock (and the remaining juices from the pork roast if you are serving this sauce with a freshly baked roast).

-- Bring the ingredients to a boil, then turn the heat lower and simmer it for 5 minutes.
+Bring the ingredients to a boil, then turn the heat lower and simmer it for 5 minutes.
 The stock should have reduced by almost half.
-Then take the pan off the heat, let it cool and mix or blend it until smooth.
+Then take the pan off the heat and remove the bay leaves and rosemary.
+Let the stock cool and mix or blend it until smooth.

 - Check the seasoning of the sauce and add extra pepper or salt to taste if necessary.
 Add more cream if you want the sauce to be runnier.
 Pour it in a sauce jug and serve with the sliced (cold) pork roast.